Press RoomPhoenix Art Museum debuts Charles Gaines’s newest series featuring Arizona cottonwood trees

 About the Exhibitions

 Charles Gaines: Numbers and Trees (Arizona Series) is organized by Phoenix Art Museum and curated by Olga Viso, the Selig Family Chief Curator.
-The exhibition is made possible through the generosity of Men’s Arts Council, the National Endowment for the Arts, Hauser and Wirth, Ellen and Howard Katz, and Jane and Mal Jozoff.
+The exhibition is made possible through the generosity of Men’s Arts Council, Carl and Marilynn Thoma, the National Endowment for the Arts, Hauser and Wirth, Ellen and Howard Katz, and Jane and Mal Jozoff.

 All exhibitions at Phoenix Art Museum are underwritten by the Phoenix Art Museum Exhibition Excellence Fund, founded by The Opatrny Family Foundation with additional major support provided by Joan Cremin.